bennyhuo/KotlinBlogTranslation/original/A New Open Source Web Site.md

 ## It’s Open Source

 It would make no sense to be developing a language that is Open Source and not having an Open Source web site and documentation.
 We worked by gradually porting all the old site from the previous platform to Jekyll.
 The new site is all written in Markdown (actually Kramdown, a flavour of Markdown) and hosted on GitHub.
 In fact, we’ve made it really easy to contribute.
-On nearly every page there is an Edit Page icon:
+On nearly every page there is an Edit Page icon:<span id="more-1560"></span>

 {% raw %}
 <p><img alt="EditPage" class="aligncenter size-full wp-image-1562" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2014/07/EditPage.png?resize=314%2C149&amp;ssl=1"/></p>